By Andrew Norrie

-While Phi Delta Theta has a number of resources to assist you in excelling in your roles, such as your Chapter Advisory Board, online resources, and your leadership consultant, the best resource for your success is chapter-specific guidance and strategy building with your campus and your members in mind.
+While Phi Delta Theta has a number of resources to assist you in excelling in your roles, such as your Chapter Advisory Board, PDT U resources, and your chapter support coordinator, the best resource for your success is chapter-specific guidance and strategy building with your campus and your members in mind.
 That requires the outgoing officer to work with the incoming officer and collaborate on a smooth, efficient, and productive transitioning of roles.

 When a chapter effectively transitions their incoming and outgoing officers by encouraging collaboration between the two parties, the chapter won’t experience a slowdown in operations and the incoming officers will feel more prepared and equipped to fulfill their roles.

 The best method to ensure a quick and efficient transitioning of officers is to host an officer transition retreat.
 The best time to do this is shortly following elections and prior to the newly elected officers assuming their roles.
 It can be completed in a matter of hours and is critical to a successful transition.
 Implementation of successful officer transition retreats will net your chapter a culture of continued excellence, consistency of competent and prepared officers, and a system that will see officers easily adopt their new positions.